 Ile-ife Osun State, Nigeria Travel Guide

 Ile-Ife lacks metro or tram systems.
-Public transportation mainly means shared vehicles, presenting an authentic local experience.
+Public transportation mainly means shared vehicles, presenting a genuine local experience.
 The main forms include collective taxis (cars), Keke Napep (tricycles), and Okada (motorcycle taxis).

 No formal route maps are published.
 Routes are generally known by locals and follow highways connecting areas like Obafemi Awolowo University, the Ooni's Palace, and various markets.
 Major road junctions and market areas serve as informal hubs.